+This epidemic does not end in California, it affects the entire nation.
+A 2017 study showed that about 18 million Americans have misused prescription drugs in the last year.
+The following year around 47,000 US overdose deaths involved opioids—comprising almost 70% of all overdose fatalities.
 Young adults aged 18 to 25 abuse prescription drugs the most.
-More than 14 percent of people in this age group used prescription drugs for nonmedical reasons in the last year.
-Men also tend to abuse prescription drugs more than women.
+More than 14% of people in this age group used prescription drugs for nonmedical reasons in the last year.

 Mixing Prescription Drugs with Alcohol

-People who abuse prescription drugs also tend to mix them with other harmful substances like alcohol.
+People who abuse prescription drugs also tend to mix them with other harmful substances like alcohol which is dangerous.
 This enhances the drug’s potency and can also put you at greater risk of overdose or death.
 If you already have an addiction to prescription drugs, adding alcohol to the mix can make this even worse.

 You should never mix prescription drugs with alcohol.
 It’s easy to lose coordination, suffer from heart damage, and experience changes in behavior when you do this.
 You can also develop more serious health problems, including liver damage, internal bleeding, and brain damage.

 Treatment in a prescription drug rehab center starts with a client evaluation.
 The purpose of the evaluation is to give staff members a profile of the client’s addiction and circumstances.
 If necessary, a client will then undergo detox.
 Upon safely finishing detox, the client will transition to a program that uses a combination of evidence-based and holistic therapies.
 These programs include:

 - Partial hospitalization program

 Prescription Drug Rehab Aftercare